 Judas committed spiritual suicide when he betrayed the Lord, and then he

-manifested it by committing literal suicide.
-Judas was one of the
+committed literal suicide.
+He was one of the

 the other eleven.
 His name, Judas, translated means "Jehovah leads",